silversonicaxel/gherkin-detailer/README.md

 # gherkin-detailer
-gherkin-detailer is a tool that check the gherkins included in you project and list them
+gherkin-detailer is a tool that check the gherkins included in you project and list them.